Skip to main content

 At a glance

-In which district of Berlin is Kurfürstendamm located?
+In which Berlin district is Kurfürstendamm located?

 Kurfürstendamm is located in the Charlottenburg-Wilmersdorf district.